Spelling Shed teaching curriculum

 Children will study words; word parts; their meanings and how this affects spelling.

-There are lessons throughout the scheme that consolidate children’s knowledge of common morphemes such as root formations, prefixes and suffixes.
+There are lessons throughout the curriculum that consolidate children’s knowledge of common morphemes such as root formations, prefixes and suffixes.

 Etymology